hong539/setup_dev_environment/programing_languages/python/README.md

 pipenv --version
 pipenv --python 3.8.16
 #--system is intended to be used for pre-existing Pipfile installation
+#SHow your python virtual environments
 pipenv --venv
+#Spawns a shell within the virtualenv.
 pipenv shell
 pipenv install pandas
 pipenv install "pandas>=1.5"